tablexi/tablexi_dev-generators/README.md

 3. [Draft a github release](https://github.com/tablexi/tablexi_dev-generators/releases) with new vesion number and add a description that follows the convention of the existing releases
 4. Publish the release
 5. Checkout `master` and pull the latest
+6. Make sure you are a [tablexi_dev-generators owner on rubygems.org](https://rubygems.org/gems/tablexi_dev-generators).
+If not, have an existing owner run `tablexi_dev-generators -a you@example.com`.
-6. Run `gem build tablexi_dev-generators`
+7. Run `gem build tablexi_dev-generators`
-7. Run `gem push tablexi_dev-generators-<version>.gem` with file that was generated from the previous step
+8. Run `gem push tablexi_dev-generators-<version>.gem` with file that was generated from the previous step